nebelgrau77/lps22hb-rs/README.md

 This driver allows you to:
 - read pressure and temperature
 - check if sensor is reachable

+## WORK IN PROGRESS:

+This library is work in progress.
+Not all features are implemented yet.
+Contributions are welcome.

 ### TO DO:
 - [ ] output data rate setting
 - [ ] interrupts configuration